Five-Year-Plan/SICP-exercises/README.md

 # SCIP-exercises
   just for fun, using racket

-  2018.12.06 knowledge needs time and patience
+  2018.12.06 Knowledge needs time and patience.
+  2018.12.07 My understanding to DATA ABSTRACTION has improved.